gvwilson/thirdbit/src/fiction/cloudherd/index.md

 As they started up them,
 Noxy thought she could still hear something sloshing in the water behind them.
-*It's just your imagination,* she told herself firmly, but shuddered slightly from the chill just the same.
+*It's just your imagination,* she told herself firmly, but shuddered slightly just the same.

-The steps brought then back to a tunnel.
+The steps brought them to another tunnel.
-Private Thokmay stopped and sniffed the air.
+Private Thokmay stopped and sniffed.
-"There's a breeze!" he said.
-"Come on!"
+"That's fresh air!
+Come on!"

-They raced through the tunnel, around one corner and then another, and there it was: daylight.
+They hurried through the tunnel and around a corner, and there it was: daylight.
 Another blackberry bush was blocking the tunnel entrance.
 On its other side Noxy could see Granna Vindaya's vegetable garden.